-In Machine Learning (ML) instead of providing strict logical instructions, algorithms are used to teach a program about both inputs and outputs.
+In Machine Learning (ML), algorithms are used to teach a program about both inputs and outputs instead of providing strict logical instructions.

 Machine Learning can be both supervised and unsupervised.
 (We’ll cover the difference in a bit.)

-Data Science is the knowledge of extracting knowledge from data using techniques derived from Computer Sciences, Statistics, Mathematics as well as specific domain level expertise such as Finance, Marketing or Engineering.
+Data Science is the knowledge of extracting knowledge from data using techniques derived from Computer Sciences, Statistics, Mathematics, and specific domain level expertise such as Finance, Marketing or Engineering.